This course is only available for students in the BA International Studies.

 This course aims to:

-• build your ability to describe, analyze and evaluate I) organizational culture and outcomes and II) organizational structure and design, processes of change and development, through case study assignments
+build your ability to describe, analyze and evaluate I) organizational culture and II) organizational structure through case study assignments.

-• help prepare you for managing your work and yourself in organizational situations during your internship
+equip you with knowledge on managing your work and yourself in organizational situations during your internship.

 Mode of instruction

 This course consists of 12 lectures.
 All sessions are compulsory.
 If you are not able to attend a lecture, please inform the instructor of the course.
 Being absent without notification can result in a lower grade or exclusion from the final exam.

 Total course load for this course is 5 EC (1 EC = 28 hours), this equals 140 hours, broken down by:

 Attending lectures: 24 hours